lightning/bolts/03-transactions.md

 Where "flip(B)" alternates the B'th least significant bit in the value P.

+The receiving node:
-The receiving node MAY store all previous per-commitment secrets, or MAY calculate it from a compact representation as described below.
+  - MAY store all previous per-commitment secrets.
+  - MAY calculate them from a compact representation, as described below.

 ## Efficient Per-commitment Secret Storage

 The receiver of a series of secrets can store them compactly in an array of 49 (value,index) pairs.
-This is because given a secret on a 2^X boundary, we can derive all secrets up to the next 2^X boundary, and we always receive secrets in descending order starting at `0xFFFFFFFFFFFF`.
+Because, for a given secret on a 2^X boundary, all secrets up to the next 2^X boundary can be derived;
+and secrets are always received in descending order starting at `0xFFFFFFFFFFFF`.

-In binary, it's helpful to think of any index in terms of a *prefix*, followed by some trailing zeroes.
+In binary, it's helpful to think of any index in terms of a *prefix*, followed by some trailing 0s.
 You can derive the secret for any index which matches this *prefix*.

 For example, secret `0xFFFFFFFFFFF0` allows us to derive secrets for